pillarploughandpython/chrome-shortcut-manager/README.md

 ### Shortcuts

-Here is my common used shortcuts.
+Here are my common used shortcuts.
 You can import the contents of `shortcuts.js` into the settings.

 * `Alt-l`: Select the right tab